EdgarasSp/Mariana_Bakehouse/README.md

 ### **2.2.4.
 Color**

-Dominant color was matched againts the extracted complement color using the [Adobe Color](https://color.adobe.com/create/image) tool and the image used for the complement color identification and extraction was the [cover photo](https://i.imgur.com/8fpD2NI.png).
+Dominant color was matched against the extracted complement color using the [Adobe Color](https://color.adobe.com/create/image) tool and the image used for the complement color identification and extraction was the [cover photo](https://i.imgur.com/8fpD2NI.png).

 Dominant color was generated using [ColorSpace](https://mycolor.space.com).